mcsandeep/tyk-docs/tyk-docs/content/shared/gateway-config.md

 Set this value to `true` to have Tyk store the inbound request and outbound response data in HTTP Wire format as part of the Analytics data.
 Please note, this will greatly increase your analytics DB size and can cause performance degradation on analytics processing by the Dashboard.
-This setting can be overridden with an organisation flag, enabed at an API level, or on individual Key level.
+This setting can be overridden with an organization flag, enabed at an API level, or on individual Key level.

 ### analytics_config.enable_geo_ip
 ENV: <b>TYK_GW_ANALYTICSCONFIG_ENABLEGEOIP</b><br />